learn-co-curriculum/phase-0-pac-2-logging-in-javascript/README.md

 information about the program as it runs.
 Note that `console.log()` is a _development_ tool; it's not something that's used in deployed code.

 Let's take a look at how it works.
-Open up [repl.it][] and follow along.
+Open up [replit][] and follow along.

-Notice, when the REPL opens, that they've already provided an example:
+As we've seen before, there is an example provided in the code window:

 ```js
 console.log("Hello, world!");
 ```

-If you click the Run button, you'll see the message output in the terminal.
+We've also seen that we can log more than just a simple message.
+In fact, we can pass any number of messages to `console.log()` by separating them with commas;

-We can log more than just a simple message.
-In fact, we can pass any number of messages to `console.log()` by separating them with commas; when printed, they'll be separated by a space:
+when printed, they'll be separated by a space:

 ```js
 console.log("one", "two", "three");
 ```

-And we can pass other types of values to `console.log()`, not just strings.
+We can also include values of different types.
 Give this a try:

 ```js
 console.log("I must have logged", 1000, "times today.");